 - Get outside, soak up the sunshine, and enjoy some fresh air.
-This could be going for a walk, hike, run, visit a park and read a book, go sit bit the pool, bring your computer to a local cafe and sit on the patio.
-Stepping outside of your home and breathing in the fresh air can help clear your mind.
+This could be going for a walk, hiking, running, visiting a park and reading a book, going to the pool, bringing your computer to a local cafe, and sitting on the patio.
+Stepping outside your home and breathing in the fresh air can help clear your mind.

 - Out with the old and in with the new!
 Clean out your closet and create a pile of donations.
 This is a great way to get rid of pieces of clothing or items around the house that don’t make you feel uplifted.

 - Add a little fun to your life by getting off the couch and participating in a social event.

 - Smile more often.

 - Practice taking deeper breaths and lowering your shoulders to help you relax and release stress and tension.